SmarterApp/RDW_Documentation/docs/Monitoring.md

 If there are slow imports please refer to [Troubleshooting][1] to resolve.
 Although not urgent, this will affect the timeliness of the reporting data.

 #### Monitor Time-To-Warehouse
 Test results include the completed-at timestamp.
-Using the import create time we can calculate the time it takes for the test delivery and scoring system to get the results to the warehouse.
+Using the import create time we can calculate the time it takes for the test delivery and scoring system to get the results to the `warehouse`.

 ```sql
 SELECT